unifiedstreaming/fmp4-ingest/ingest_spec.md

 The specification supports ingest of timed text, images, captions and subtitles in sparse tracks.

-1. The tracks containing timed text, images, captions or subtitles SHOULD be signalled in the manifest by an adaptationset with the different segments containing the data of the track.
+1. The tracks containing timed text, images, captions or subtitles MAY be signalled in the manifest by an adaptationset with the different segments containing the data of the track.
-2. The segment data SHOULD be posted to the URL corresponding to the path in the manifest for the segment
+2. The segment data SHOULD be posted to the URL corresponding to the path in the manifest for the segment or towards the original POST_URL
 3. The track will be a sparse track signalled by a null media header (nmhd) containing the timed text, images, captions corresponding to the recommendation of such tracks in [8]
 4. Based on this recommendation the trackhandler hdlr shall be set to "text" for WebVTT and "subt" for TTML
 5. In case TTML is used the track must use the XMLSampleEntry to signal sample description of the subtitle stream